couchbase/kv_engine/docs/BinaryProtocol.md

 Request:

-* MUST have extra
+* MAY have extra
 * MUST NOT have key
-* MUST NOT have value
+* MAY have value

+If the command contains an extra section it may be one of the two different
+formats:

       Byte/     0       |       1       |       2       |       3       |
          /              |               |               |               |